Armed kidnapping suspect in custody after chase, hours-long standoff at Palmdale apartment complex

 The chase started in Kern County just after 5 p.m.
-The suspect in a Prius headed at high speeds down the 14 Freeway into the Antelope Valley, at times hitting close to 100 mph.
+The suspect in a Prius traveled at high speeds on the 14 Freeway into the Antelope Valley, at times hitting close to 100 mph.

 At one point, the suspect appeared to have trapped himself in a cul-de-sac.
 An officer performed a PIT maneuver, which spun the vehicle out at the end of the cul-de-sac.
 But the suspect spun the Prius back around and bypassed the law enforcement vehicle and headed back out the cul-de-sac.